01-edu/public/subjects/user-experience/piscine-ux/seamstress/README.md

 **Tips:**

 - Pay attention to the global aspect of the deliverables.
 They must be clear, simple and easy to read.
 You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!
-## Third Ideation

-### Instructions

-Run at least one of the Ideation techniques in the design process.

-### Deliverables

-- A PDF document with the script of the tool context.
-- Completed tool: a board with all the ideas - on paper or digitally on Miro or Figma.
-- A PDF document with the key learnings from this phase.

-Don't forget to:

-- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
-For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.
-- Add a title within all written documents.

-**Tips:**

-- Use as many tools as needed, and make sure you do all the process in 4 working days!
-- Pay attention to the global aspect of the deliverables.
-They must be clear, simple and easy to read.
-You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!
-## UX Strategy

-**Context:**

-Elsa is a seamstress.
-She makes swimsuits on demand through her instagram account.
-It's going well, her community is growing as well as the amount of requests from customers.

-However, she loses a lot of time every time there is a request.
-To complete an order, she needs to ask for the shape of the swimsuit, the size, the color preferences and the expected delivery time.
-On top of that, she needs to make sure she has enough time to sew one piece. (every piece requires 6 hours)

-For now, she only works with private messages but she wishes she could spend less time on that part.

-You offer to help her design a solution to manage her time and workshop better.
-You have 4 working days.

-### Instructions

-Now you have discovered and practiced many tools in the design process, organize a time frame for the next 4 working days.

-Select at least one tool for each phase, name it, and take into account the amount of time each phase may require.

-- Empathy / User Research
-- Define
-- Problem Statement
-- Ideation
-- Prototype
-- Test

-### Deliverables

-- A time frame, on PDF or on Figma, of the project, including:

-  - The working days ahead.
-  - Each phase of the process.
-  - The main tools you plan to use for each phase.
-  - The time you plan to spend for each tool.

-Don't forget to:

-- Upload the PDF or Figma document on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
-For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
-- Add a title within the document.

-**Tips:**

-- Pay attention to the global aspect of the document.
-It must be clear, simple and easy to read.
-You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!

-**Resource:**

-- [A sum up of all the tools that have been practiced](https://www.figma.com/file/x0xfoz9TaEDiAfGPFqKJcs/RECAP-UX%2FUI-Program?node-id=0%3A1).
-Focus on the UX part!

-**Quotes:**

-- Design needs to fail.
-Failure is even a necessary step, but ideally it should happen before a product is launched, during the prototype and test phases
-- “UX Strategy lies at the intersection of UX and business.
-It provides a much better chance of creating successful products.
-It enables teams to see the “Big Picture” to achieve the business goals under uncertain conditions” Jamie Levy | UX Strategy: How to Devise Innovative Digital Products That People Want
-- UX Strategy is the method by which you validate that your solution solves a problem for real customers in a dynamic marketplace because the market is constantly changing.